Training Course Instructors

 RAY KELM, P.E is owner and Chief Engineer of Kelm Engineering, LLC located in Friendswood, Texas.
 The company specializes in numerical modeling and field testing of dynamic systems including rotating and reciprocating machinery as well as piping systems and other equipment.
 He has 30+ years of experience in the oil & gas, power, manufacturing and petrochemical industries.
 He holds a B.S. in Mechanical Engineering from Texas A&M University and a M.S. in Mechanical and Aerospace Engineering from the University of Virginia.
 He is a registered professional engineer in the State of Texas,a member of the Vibration Institute Board of Directors, and ASME.
 Updated 11/2013

-JACK D. PETERS is the Vice President of International Sales for Connection Technology Center, Inc. (CTC), and his international responsibilities include Asia-Pacific, Canada, and India.
-He has more than 30 years of experience in measuring, monitoring, and analyzing vibration problems on process manufacturing machines for photographic films and papers.
-He currently provides international sales management, vibration engineering support, training for distribution partners, applications engineering, and technical support at CTC.
-He holds an AOS degree from Alfred Agricultural & Technical College in Automotive Technology and an AAS degree from Monroe Community College in Electrical Technology.
-Mr. Peters is an associate instructor for the Vibration Institute (U.S.A.)
-Vibration Analyst Category IV in accordance with ISO 18436-2 Certified Maintenance and Reliability Professional (CMRP) as recognized by the SMRP Certifying Organization.
+Jack D. Peters, Accelent Technology LLC, provides consulting services for vibration analysis training and applications.
+Prior to forming Accelent Technology LLC in 2017, Mr. Peters was the Vice President of International Sales for Connection Technology Center, Inc. (2004-2016), and his international responsibilities included Asia-Pacific, Canada, and India.
+He worked at Eastman Kodak Company, Inc. (1977-2004) measuring, monitoring, and analyzing vibration problems on process manufacturing machines for photographic films and papers.
+He holds an AOS degree from Alfred Agricultural & Technical College in Automotive Technology, an AAS degree from Monroe Community College in Electrical Technology, and is a Certified Maintenance and Reliability Professional (CMRP) as recognized by the SMRP Certifying Organization.
+Certified as a Category IV Vibration Analyst in accordance with ISO 18436-2, Mr. Peters is an instructor for the Vibration Institute and a member of the Board of Directors for the Vibration Institute.

 KEVIN R. GUY is a Senior Field Analyst for Delaware Analysis Services, Inc. and the former President of C. J. Analytical Engineering Inc., a company specializing in Predictive Maintenance and Vibration Analysis.
 His experience spans more than three decades.
 Mr. Guy holds a B.S. in Mechanical Engineering Technology from Purdue University and is a member of the Purdue MET Department Industrial Advisory Committee.
 He is a member of the American Society of Mechanical Engineers (ASME) and the Vibration Institute, where he teaches ISO Category I-IV certification classes and the balancing certification class.
 Guy is a member of the Vibration Institute Board of Directors, has served on the MFPT Board of Directors and Board of Editors of the Shock and Vibration Digest.